 - If partnering with another community organization, provide a letter of support and intent

-- Execute the project for which funds are distributed prior to the FNA Annual meeting in October of 2022 If this is not possible, please reach out to discuss alternative timing.
+- Execute the project for which funds are distributed prior to the FNA Annual meeting in October.
+If this is not possible, please reach out to discuss alternative timing.

 - If a grant program/project has limited attendance restrictions, priority for participation will be given to Fulton residents, within reason (contact FNA for further discussion)